Skip to content

 ~99.5°F

-A meta-analysis of 9 studies (356 men) confirmed large negative effects across every sperm parameter — motility, morphology, concentration, count, and volume were all significantly reduced.
+A meta-analysis of nine studies (n=356 men) reported large negative effects across measured sperm parameters — motility, morphology, concentration, count, and volume.
+As with the underlying studies, the changes were generally described as reversible.

-Infertile men who stopped hot tub use saw a mean increase in total motile sperm count of 491%
+In one study, infertile men who discontinued hot tub use showed a mean increase in total motile sperm count of 491%

 Shefi et al., International Brazilian Journal of Urology, 2007

-The good news: these effects are reversible.
-In most studies, sperm parameters returned to baseline within 3–6 months after heat exposure stopped.
-But for men actively trying to conceive — or planning to in the near future — that timeline matters.
+The peer-reviewed literature generally indicates these effects are reversible — sperm parameters in published studies returned toward baseline within roughly 3–6 months after heat exposure stopped.
+For men actively trying to conceive, or planning to in the near future, the timeline matters in practice.
+Couples in this position often receive guidance from clinicians to limit heat exposure during that window.

 QUOR Product